rwcitek/ABQ_AirQuality_Parser/README.md

 This grammar is extracted from the file: 'abqaq.py'.
-It employs the strategy capturing all the terminals (that are not commas or line endings) in elements of a list and capturing the nonterminals as lists or lists of lists.
+It employs the strategy capturing all the terminals (that are not commas or line endings) in elements of a list and capturing the nonterminals as lists of lists of lists.

 ### Terminals